Getting Started

-We use the following packages:
+We use the following major packages:

 numpy